Shurat HaDin: Shurat HaDin v. Lynch (2013)

 In 2012 Dan Avnon, a political theorist at the Hebrew University of Jerusalem, applied for fellowship at Sydney University and asked Jake Lynch at Sydney to endorse his application.
 Lynch refused, citing his leadership with the Centre for Peace and Conflict Studies, his support for the BDS movement, the fact that the Hebrew University has a campus in the West Bank and ties to the Israeli military.
 In 2013 Shurat HaDin sued Lynch for violating Australia's anti-racism laws and attempted to use the suit to outlaw BDS in Australia.
 The Executive Council of Australian Jewry publicly denounced the suit as an inappropriate use of the courts.

 In April 2014 the court struck part of the suit, and Shurat HaDin lawyers narrowed the complaint to the specifics of Avnon and Lynch.
 But Avnon made known that he did not support the suit.
 In July 2014, noting that Shurat HaDin did not represent a willing client and did not have a complaint of its own, the court dismissed the case and awarded attorney fees to Lynch.
 Shurat HaDin said that "the case was thrown out on a technicality, not on the merits of the arguments ...
 [Lynch's] lawyers came up with a trick to avoid the issue being heard on its merits."
 Shurat HaDin's spokesperson said the suit was a warning to other Australian academic institutions.

 Presbyterian Church USA (2014)

 In June 2014 the General Assembly of the Presbyterian Church (USA) passed a resolution calling for divestment from U.S. companies with business interests in Israel.
 Altogether approximately $21 million worth of shares was divested from Hewlett Packard, Caterpillar and Motorola Solutions.
 Consequently, Shurat HaDin filed a complaint with the IRS arguing that PCUSA's tax-exempt status should be revoked.
-Shurat HaDin also claimed that it had evidence of PCUSA delegates meeting with Hezbollah and distributing anti-Semitic and anti-Israel materials.
+Shurat HaDin also claimed that it had evidence of PCUSA delegates meeting with Hezbollah and distributing antisemitic and anti-Israel materials.